Markata's base command line commands.

 If you are having an issue and want to pop immediately into a debugger

-upon failure you can pass the `--pdb` flag to the build command.
+upon failure you can pass the --pdb

 markata build --pdb